 Samuel Smiles warned against assuming that popularity is any indication of good character.
 When popularity is won through playing on people’s weaknesses or prejudices it should provoke only contempt.
 The courage to think for oneself, regardless of what others may say or do, is a far more reliable indicator of a man’s qualities.

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: about, because, just, must, ought, since, until, whereas.
+3.introduce one of the following words into the precis: about, although, if, just, not, since, unless, whereas.

 Archive